 Selective estrogen receptor modulators (SERMs)

-SERMs (such as raloxifene and tamoxifen) function like estrogen in some ways but reverse the effects of estrogen in other ways.
+SERMs function like estrogen in some ways but reverse the effects of estrogen in other ways.
 Raloxifene is used to treat osteoporosis and prevent breast cancer.
-Tamoxifen is used to treat breast cancer.
 Ospemifene can be used to relieve vaginal dryness.

 When women take a SERM, hot flashes may temporarily worsen.

-Bazedoxifene is a SERM that is given with estrogen in a combination tablet.
-It can relieve hot flashes and symptoms of vaginal atrophy, reduce breast tenderness, improve sleep, and prevent bone loss.
-Like estrogen, this drug increases the risk of blood clots in the legs and lungs, but it may reduce the risk of endometrial cancer and affect the breast less.
+Bazedoxifene is a SERM that is given with estrogen in a combination tablet; progestogen is not needed with this estrogen and bazedoxifene combination.
+Bazedoxifene can relieve hot flashes and symptoms of vaginal atrophy, reduce breast tenderness, improve sleep, and prevent bone loss.
+Like estrogen, this medication increases the risk of blood clots in the legs and lungs, but it may reduce the risk of endometrial cancer and affect the breast less.

 Drugs Mentioned In This Article